Baarle: Shopping

 Due to legislation, there is an erotic video store in Baarle-Nassau and a fireworks store in Baarle-Hertog which is open the entire year.
 In Baarle there is Sunday shopping every week — because stores can always be open on Sunday in Belgium, and in Baarle-Nassau, many rely on the tourist attractions resulting from its enclave status.

 Emergency services

 The police of Baarle-Hertog and Baarle-Nassau are located within the same office on the Parallelweg in Baarle-Hertog and are locally established.
-The local police officer of Baarle is sometimes called the 'Dirco'.
+The local police officer of Baarle is sometimes called Dirco.

 The fire services of Baarle-Nassau and Baarle-Hertog merged into a single body on 1 January 2010.
 The joint fire service is formed by Dutch and Belgian volunteers and the station is located at C.A.
 Bodestraat 2 in Baarle-Nassau.

-Public transport
+Transportation

 Traffic

 The village of Baarle is easily accessible by car via the two Dutch provincial roads N260, N639 and the Belgian regional road N119.
 The highways A58 in the Netherlands, E19 and E34 in Belgium also run near the village.